We think you’d be hard-pressed to find any hotel that could compare to staying at a yurt!

 If you’re looking for a unique stay, don’t care for a typical Holiday Inn room, and want to be even closer to your adventures, then this list of badass yurts in Oregon will serve you well.

-You’ll find yurts across the coast, around Portland, and sprinkled around Central and Eastern Oregon too.
+You’ll find yurts on the Oregon Coast, around Portland, and sprinkled around Central and Eastern Oregon too.
 Below we’ve gathered the coolest yurt stays across the state for you, all you need to do is choose which one and pack your bags!

 21 Cool Yurts in Oregon